fmemuir/COASTGUARD/README.md

 1. Import relevant packages (including initialising the `earthengine` tools);
 2. Define an area of interest;
 3. Define image parameters (start and end date, satellites, CRS/projections, sitename);
-4. Retrieve and save image collection metadata[^1];
+4. Retrieve and save image collection metadata*;
 5. Set coastal boundary parameters (cloud cover threshold, plotting flags, minimum area for contouring);
 6. Define a reference shore along which to create a buffer (boundaries will only be extracted along here);
 7. Run the main edge extraction function.

+You can use the `CL_DriverTemplate.ipynb` or `CL_DriverTemplate.py` files to create a driver file for your own site.

-[^1]: This is an update from the original CoastSat toolkit!
+*<sub>This is an update from the original CoastSat toolkit!
 Raw satellite images will **not** be downloaded, but merely the filenames will be passed to `geemap` and converted from the cloud server straight to `numpy` arrays.
 This is to save time and bandwidth.
-TIFs of true colour images and their classified and NDVI counterparts will however be exported throughout the process to be explored in a GIS environment.
+TIFs of true colour images and their classified and NDVI counterparts will however be exported throughout the process to be explored in a GIS environment.</sub>

+The tool takes all the input settings the user has defined, and performs these steps:

+1. Preprocess each image in the metadata collection (downsample or pansharpen, mask clouds, clean nodata);
+2. Create buffer around reference shoreline (or most recent shore extracted, useful for dynamic shores and image collections over a long period);
+3. Classify image using the pre-trained neural network;
+4. Show/adjust detected boundary between image classes (depending on if user has requested to be shown the interactive plot window);
+5. Export boundaries and relevant info to a `.pkl` file.

 ## Support